Delta Restoration Services® in Meeker

-On account of water damage, fire damage or any other disaster restoration project Meeker trusts Delta Restoration Services® of Western Colorado.
-We’re your full-service property disaster cleanup and restoration company.
+For water and fire damage repair, or any other disaster restoration project, Meeker trusts Delta Restoration Services® of Western Colorado.
+We are a local, full-service property disaster cleanup and restoration company.
 Our staff and rapid response crews are on call 24/7, ready to get started reclaiming your property right away and getting your life back to normal.
-Delta Restoration Services® of Western Colorado: Peace of Mind During Uncertain Times.
+Delta Restoration Services® of Western Colorado: Peace of Mind During Uncertain Times®.

 Delta Restoration Services® experts are highly trained and certified in all phases of disaster cleanup, repair, mitigation and restoration.
 We've built our business on our commitment to our customers, ensuring that we protect your property like it's our own, rebuild and restore it like our families will live there or our employees will work there.

 Facts about Meeker

 The Town of Meeker is the Statutory Town that is the county seat and the most populous municipality of Rio Blanco County, Colorado, United States.
 The town population was 2475 at the 2010 United States Census.
 The town is largely an agricultural community, located in the wide fertile valley of the White River in northwestern Colorado.
 Relatively isolated from other communities, it sits near the intersection of State Highway 13 and State Highway 64, on the north side of the White River and at the base of a long ridge, known locally as China Wall.
 The Bureau of Land Management has a regional office in the town.
 Meeker is the home of the annual Meeker Classic Sheepdog trials.

 The town is named for Nathan Meeker, the United States Indian Agent who was killed along with 11 other U.S. citizens by White River Ute Indians in the 1879 Meeker Massacre.
 The site of the massacre, the former White River Indian Agency, is located along State Highway 64 in the White River valley west of town and is marked by a prominent sign.
 None of the buildings remain.